 A message that might be drawn from these two books is that homosexuality can be regarded as and is a relatively superficial neurosis!
 Given the way Jesus approaches the sexual area as recorded in the ‘sermon on the mount’, that seems a very biblical description; that is to say, in this sermon he speaks to deeper lying issues first, rather than directly to the sexual.

-Leanne Payne’s books and Ministries of Pastoral Counselling (MPC) are not especially focused on this one issue but it is something they seem to have become involved with and have many testimonies from those who have left homosexuality behind them.
+Leanne Payne’s books and Ministries of Pastoral Counselling (MPC) are not entirely focused on this one issue but it is something they are involved with and have many testimonies from those who have left homosexuality behind them.
+Two in particular of the Leanne Payne books address the matter directly, Crisis in Masculinity and Broken Image.
 People seeking help might do well to turn here; their focus is on encounter with Christ; it is a gentle and non-confrontational approach, with links across different traditions, particularly older more sacramentally based denominations.
 You may like to look at the article Emotional Healing for more on this ministry.
 My little experience in this area says that homosexual men tend to be sensitive and their needs may be better met by the gentler, more sensitive approaches.